Lenovo Flex 7 laptop

 Low power consumption.
 It uses a 65W power brick, making it easier to charge than my previous laptop that wanted 100W and simpler to find USB-C docking stations for.
 It's a nightmare trying to find a docking station that will charge 100W while also providing sufficient IO.

-Physical switch on the webcam.
+Webcam can be physically shut.
 For some shocking reason, many laptops do not have this, opting for only a light indicator to let you know if the webcam is on, but this too can be hacked.
 A physical switch is a rare example of something unhackable.

 What I don't like

 Performance dips.
 Despite excellent benchmarks of the Intel 1355U CPU, I frequently encounter moments of slowness on even mundane tasks like typing into Obsidian.
+This is magnified by the overheating problem.

 Awful GPU.
 GPU is Iris XE, which is awful.
 Even ancient games like Starcraft 2 do not run well on it, limiting me to simple 3D or 2D games.
 I have seen it at over 90% utilisation when doing just desktop tasks.
 This is its weakest point and the one thing I want to change the most.